Edmond Kelly

-Canon Edmund Kelly (8 June 1874 – 11 October 1955) was an Irish Catholic priest who served as a military chaplain with the British Army during the First World War.
+Canon Edmond Kelly (8 June 1874 – 11 October 1955) was an Irish Catholic priest who served as a military chaplain with the British Army during the First World War.
 He was awarded the Military Cross in 1917 for gallantry during the Battle of Passchendaele near Ypres.
 After the war, he returned to parish work in County Tipperary and served as Parish Priest of Killenaule and Moyglass from 1934 until his death in 1955.

+From 1915, Kelly served as chaplain to the 16th (Irish) Division, initially alongside the well-known Jesuit chaplain Fr William Doyle, SJ, who was killed near Frezenberg on the very day, 16 August 1917, that Kelly earned his Military Cross tending the wounded east of Ypres.
+He also left a detailed first-hand account of the death of Major Willie Redmond, the Irish Parliamentary Party MP killed at the Battle of Messines in June 1917.
+In retirement in Killenaule, Kelly restored parish registers dating to 1743, commissioned a memorial window from the studio of Harry Clarke, and oversaw the building of several national schools across the parish.

 Early life and education

 Edmund Kelly was born on 8 June 1874 in Newtown, New Inn, County Tipperary, Ireland.
 He was the eldest of five children born to John Kelly (1828–1890), a farmer, and Bridget Kelly (née Grady) (1839–1901).
 He is a second cousin to the Australian bushranger Ned Kelly.

+His four younger siblings were Catherine ("Kate"), born in 1876, who married into the Fitzgerald family; James ("Jim"), born in 1878, who took over the family farm at Newtown; Anne, born in 1880, who married into the Quirke family; and Jeremiah, born in 1883, who later settled at Ballingeary, near Cahir.
+These family connections were later recorded in his obituary, which named surviving relatives from the Fitzgerald, Kelly and Quirke families.

-Kelly received his early education locally before attending Rockwell College.
+Edmond Kelly received his early education locally before attending Rockwell College.
+Rockwell was a boarding school conducted by the Holy Ghost Fathers.
 He later studied at St Patrick's College, Thurles and then at St Patrick's College, Maynooth.

 On 1 September 1897, he matriculated to Maynooth College to study for the priesthood in the Archdiocese of Cashel and Emly.
+The Maynooth admissions register records his entry into the second year of theology that year, and he appears, under the Latinised form "Edmundus Kelly", in the college's matriculation classpiece for 1898–99.